fairandsmart/right-consent/_docs/03-installation.md

 $ mvn clean package -DskipTests quarkus:dev
 ```

-This could take a while as maven is going to download all dependencies but after all you should see the server running :
+This could take a while as maven is going to download all dependencies but in the end you should see the server running :

 //TODO include a small screen cast of that steps and the final screen state while server running

 ### Web Application

-Front Web Application is developped using Angular.
+Front Web Application is developed using Angular.
 It is also built to work with keycloak by default.

 In order to run the frontend, you need to clone the github repository and to run a local instance using NodeJS, npm and angular cli :